The nations slithered over the

 refused!
 So the next day, Germany invaded Belgium.

-Britain was obliged (by the Treaty of Washington, 1839) to help Belgium in the
+Britain was obliged (by the Treaty of London, 1839) to help Belgium in the

 event of an invasion.
 Therefore, Britain sent